Frequently Asked Questions

 Contributor BasicsWho can contribute?

 ScholarWorks accepts contributions from faculty, staff, and students affiliated with the University of Montana.
-Materials from students (such as theses, senior projects, and awarded research) may also be included on a case-by-case basis.
+Materials from students (such as theses, senior projects, and awarded research) are included on a case-by-case basis.
 Please review the ScholarWorks Policies or for more information about the inclusion of student scholarship.

 ScholarWorks will also accept materials from non-UM researchers that are produced in conjunction with a UM-sponsored event, such as a conference or lecture series.
 In these cases, each author must agree to the submission of their material.What can be contributed?